about h.o.p.e

 Mindfulness

-Part of my journey of getting here involved a lot of self-reflecting, reading many self-help books and learning how to clear my mind (still a work in progress).
-By learning how to practice mindfulness, I became calmer, I created a peace within me that allowed me to remove all the expectations, the worries and thoughts that kept me from believing in myself.
+Part of my journey of getting here involved a lot of self-reflecting.
+I read many self-help books and learned how to clear my mind (still a work in progress).
+By learning how to practice mindfulness, I became calmer.
+I created a peace within me that allowed me to remove all the expectations, the worries and thoughts that kept me from believing in myself.
 Self-love is a lot of work but we all need to do it!

 Our past and present experiences with racial or gender discrimination, trauma and grief can take a toll on us and affect how we react to social situations.
 I believe that mindfulness combined with DEI education can create a more inclusive community.